jofpin/trape/README.md

 * Do you want to perform phishing attacks?
 Everything is possible with Trape
 * In the Files directory, located on the path: **/static/files** here you add the files with .exe extension or download files sent to the victim.

+This is a small introduction to use in **Spanish**: https://www.youtube.com/watch?v=ptyuCQmMKiQ

 At an international security event in Colombia, called **DragonJAR Security Conference** 2017, a demonstration was made before the launch.
 You can watch the video here: [https://www.youtube.com/watch?v=vStSEsznxgE](https://www.youtube.com/watch?v=vStSEsznxgE)